Giant 'Golf Balls' In Aurora Played Key Role Warning U.S. Troops In Iraq About Incoming Missiles

 BUCKLEY AIR FORCE BASE, Colo.
 (CBS4) – Nearly 14 months ago, the world held its collective breath as the United States and Iran traded fire in what could easily have sparked a major new conflict in the Middle East.
 The early warning system housed at Buckley Air Force Base in Aurora played a crucial role in saving American lives and warning the Ayn Al-Asad Airbase in Iraq about incoming rockets from Iran.

 It was the night of Jan.
 7, 2020 when the first reports of Iranian ballistic missiles headed for an Iraqi airbase home to 2,000 U.S. troops flooded the airwaves.
 The attack was in response to a drone strike order by then-President Donald Trump which resulted in the death of Iran’s top military general, Qassem Soleimani.
 Facilities around the base were destroyed.
 Buildings were reduced to rubble, runways were shredded, equipment and vehicles were destroyed.
 Later, the Pentagon would say that 110 people had to be treated for traumatic brain injuries.
-Miraculously, no one died.READ MORE: Aurora City Council Votes To Remove Sales Tax On Menstrual Products
+Miraculously, no one died.READ MORE: Colorado Bureau Of Investigation: Vehicle Thefts Dramatically Jump In 2020

 Buckley Air Force Base played a key role in getting those troops notice of the incoming attack.